KILTprotocol/docs/docs/develop/sdk/1-dev-setup.md

 2. Start and connect your parachain node to the relaychain.
 3. Register your parachain using the runtime WASM and the genesis state.

-Since these steps are not trivial to execute and take quite some time to do by hand, we started a [docker based setup](https://github.com/KILTprotocol/local-parachain-setup) which automates these steps.
+Since these steps are not trivial to execute and take quite some time to do by hand, we provide a minimal [docker based setup](https://github.com/KILTprotocol/local-parachain-setup) which automates these steps.

 ### Transaction Encoding

-Before transactions are send to the chain, they are encoded and signed.
+Before transactions are sent to the chain, they are encoded and signed.
 The encoding depends on the runtime and can differ from chain to chain.
 Even the same call in the same pallet can have a different encoding for different chains.